 I took my own advice with my second batch of cookies.
 These certainly look much less messy since I put the frosting in the fridge before filling them.

 If you like this recipe, you’ll love these butterscotch pecan cookies.
-You might also enjoy these pecan brownie cookies.
-They’re delicious enough to bring to a buffet dinner, potluck, or holiday party.

 - 1 chocolate cake mix (regular or gluten-free)

 - 2 eggs

 - 1/3 cup of oil (1/4 cup of oil for gluten-free)